Mojimoney/ImageCreator/README.md

 Contributing
 Contributions are welcome!
 If you'd like to contribute to the image generator, please fork the repository and submit a pull request.

-License
-The image generator is licensed under the MIT License.

 Dependencies
 Html